-Given the current situation in Europe and the rest of the world, from AU PAIR IN SPAIN we would like to give you an update on how is COVID 19 affecting our normal operations and how we are addressing the issues, concerns and fears.
+Given the current situation in Europe and the rest of the world, from AU PAIR IN SPAIN we would like to give you a COVID-19 update in Spain.
+How is COVID 19 affecting our normal operations and how we are addressing the issues, concerns and fears.
+All you need to know if you want to be an Au pair In Spain during Covid-19 pandemic.

 Current situation in Spain: